nickmeinhold/flutter_uber/README.md

 ### iOS

-Add the following to your Info.plist:
+Add the following to your Info.plist to configure the Uber SDK:

 ```plist
 <key>UberClientID</key>